harkalygergo/TEST-Cost-effective-delivery/README.md

 ## Usage

 For demo version just edit and run `test.php`.
+Output is a `Warehouse` object, which is closest to buyer.

 For live version call function with `new App($buyer, $warehouses);` command.